Multi-Symbol Forbidden Configurations: Lower Bound Constructions

 \begin{lemma}\cite{survey} If $F' \prec F$, then $\forb(m, F') \leq \forb(m, F)$. \end{lemma} The next theorem provides lower bounds for forbidden configurations that are not simple or have a constant row. \begin{theorem} Let $F$ be a (0,1)-matrix, and let $n_i$ denote the maximum number of $i$'s in a column of $F$, and set $n := \max\{n_0, n_1\}$.
 Then, if $n \geq 2$,

 \end{theorem}

 \begin{proof}

 If $n = n_1$, we consider the total number of each non-zero symbol $j$ in a column.
 If, for each non-zero symbol, we have less than $n$ entries in a column, we cannot have $F(i,j)$.
 Therefore we can have all columns with each non-zero symbol appearing at most $n-1$ times, which provides this lower bound.
-A symmetric argument can be made if $n = n_0$ considering the number of non-$r^\text{th}$ symbols in a column. \end{proof}
+A symmetric argument can be made if $n = n_0$ considering the number of symbols not equal to $r$ in a column. \end{proof}

-\begin{remark} If $F$ has $k$ rows and $k\geq 3$, we have that $\forb(m,r,\Sym(F)) = \Omega(m^{\lceil\frac{k}{2}\rceil(r-1)})$ since every column has at least $\lceil\frac{k}{2}\rceil$ 0's or at least $\lceil\frac{k}{2}\rceil$ 1's. \end{remark}
+\begin{remark} If $F$ has $k$ rows and $k\geq 3$, we have that $\forb(m,r,\Sym(F)) = \Omega(m^{(\lceil\frac{k}{2}\rceil-1)(r-1)})$ since every column has at least $\lceil\frac{k}{2}\rceil$ 0's or at least $\lceil\frac{k}{2}\rceil$ 1's. \end{remark}

-\begin{remark} If $\forb(m, F) = \Omega(m^k)$ and $n > k\frac{r}{2}$, Theorem \ref{lbound} provides a better asymptotic lower bound than Theorem \ref{prod}.
+\begin{remark} If $\forb(m, F) = O(m^k)$ and $n > k\frac{r}{2}$, Theorem \ref{lbound} provides a better asymptotic lower bound than Theorem \ref{prod}.
 For example, let